-The Rockhampton to Yeppoon pipeline is capable of transporting up to 15,000 mega litres per annum to supply urban users on the Capricorn Coast and provides significant environmental benefits as it removes the need to extract water supplies from the Sandy Creek coastal dune system.
+The Rockhampton to Yeppoon pipeline transports up to 15,000 mega litres per annum to the Capricorn Coast and provides significant environmental benefits as it removes the need to extract water supplies from the Sandy Creek coastal dune system.
 UEA was contracted by Rockhampton Regional Council to install steel casing where the pipeline crossed under the State highway and Yeppoon Road.

-The highway and road crossing designs specified the installation of a 1025mm diameter steel case to accommodate the 750mm DICL at the two State highway crossings and a 900mm diameter steel casing to accommodate the 600mm DICL for seven Yeppoon Road crossings.
+The highway and road crossing designs specified the installation of a 1025mm diameter steel case to accommodate the 750mm DICL at the two state highway crossings and a 900mm diameter steel casing to accommodate the 600mm DICL for seven Yeppoon Road crossings.
 A 450mm diameter steel case was also required to accommodate a 355mm polyethylene pipe.
-The allowable tolerances for the crossings where to +/– 300mm in the horizontal, +/– 100mm in the vertical and +/-0.5mm grade
+The allowable tolerances for the crossings were +/– 300mm in the horizontal, +/– 100mm in the vertical and +/-0.5mm grade.

-To undertake this project UEA used its 80 tonne and 160 tonne auger boring machines – capable of drilling 300mm to 1025mm diameter holes.
-UEA engaged local surveyors and construction companies bringing with them invaluable local knowledge.
+UEA used its 80 tonne and 160 tonne auger boring machines, capable of drilling 300mm to 1025mm diameter holes.
+UEA engaged local surveyors and construction companies who brought invaluable local knowledge.
 The bore lengths ranged from 24 metres to 60 metres in length.

 The contract required each installation to be independently pressure tested to 1600kpa prior to connection to the open cut sections.
-This requirement was incredibly unique for this type of work but in conjunction with the DICL supplier an end cap was designed and constructed.
+In conjunction with the DICL supplier, an end cap was designed and constructed.
 A reduced pressure test requirement of 800 Kpa was agreed upon with the final test to be completed as part of the overall pipeline test.